Disenfranchised grief: Disenfranchised grievers

 Sometimes, people believe that a particular person is not capable of grieving.
-This commonly happens with very young children and with disabled people.
+This commonly happens with very young children and disabled people.

 Additionally, grieving people may be disenfranchised because of their circumstances.

 Loss of a grandchild can be extremely difficult for a grandparent, but the grandparent's grief is often disenfranchised because they are not part of the immediate family.
-Attention and support is given to the child's parents and siblings, but the grandparent's grief is two-fold as they have not only grieving the loss of their grandchild, but are also grieving for their adult children who have lost the child.
+Attention and support is given to the child's parents and siblings, but the grandparent's grief is two-fold as they are not only grieving the loss of their grandchild, but also for their adult children who have lost their child.
 This phenomenon is termed double-grief by Davidson and it makes bereavement even more difficult.

-Loss of an ex-spouse is disenfranchised due to the lack of a current or ongoing personal relationship between the former couple.
-Although the marriage has ended, the relationship has not, and there are ties between the two people that will forever be there including: shared children, mutual friendships, and financial connections.
+Loss of an ex-spouse is disenfranchised due to the lack of a current personal relationship between the former couple.
+Although the marriage has ended, the relationship has not, and there are ties between the two people that will forever be there, including shared children, mutual friendships, and financial connections.
 Research has shown that those couples who never resolved conflicts after the relationship ended experienced much more grief than those who had.
-The grievers experience guilt and thoughts of "what might have been", similar to those of widows.
+The grievers experience guilt and thoughts of "what might have been" similar to those of widows.

-Loss of a child by adoption is often disenfranchised because the decision to give a child up for adoption is voluntary, and therefore it is not acceptable by society to grieve.
+Loss of a child by adoption is often disenfranchised, because the decision to give a child up for adoption is voluntary and therefore it is not socially acceptable to grieve.
 Birth mothers lack support, and are expected to just move on and pretend the child does not exist.
 Many birth mothers experience regret and have thoughts of what might have been or of reuniting with the child.

 Relationships

-Many types of relationships are not legitimized by society; therefore when one person in the relationship dies, the other may not have their grief legitimized and it can become disenfranchised.
-For example, following the death of a partner in a homosexual relationship, societal supports can tend to prioritize the immediate family, invalidating the significance of the romantic relationship and loss for the grieving partner (McNutt & Yakushko, 2013).
+Many types of relationships are not legitimized by society; therefore when one person in the relationship dies, the other may not have their grief legitimized and the grief becomes disenfranchised.
+Following the death of a partner in a homosexual relationship, societal support tends to prioritize the immediate family, invalidating the significance of the romantic relationship and loss for the grieving partner (McNutt & Yakushko, 2013).

-Another example may be a former partner, such as the death of an ex-spouse (a person who the griever was previously married to, but eventually divorced).
+Another example may be a former partner, such as the death of an ex-spouse.
 The death of an ex-spouse does not typically receive the same recognition as the death of a current spouse.
 Another type of relationship is one in which the griever and the person who died did not necessarily have a close personal relationship.
 This relationship may include coworkers, doctor and nurse relationships with patients, or even people that the griever does not know personally at all, such as celebrities.
 Relationships formed online are often not recognized or validated by society, for example where friendships are made through online games and social media.
-However, when one person dies, the griever or person that did not die in the relationship will often experience disenfranchised grief (Doka, 1989).
+However, when one person dies, the griever will often experience disenfranchised grief (Doka, 1989).